IvySandi/componentengineering-challenge/README.md

 - `pinned`: pins a column to the left.
 - `align`: left, center, or right alignment.

-## Client vs Server Strategy
+# Client vs Server Strategy

 Sorting and pagination support both uncontrolled and controlled modes.

 Client mode:

-- Omit `sort`, `pagination`, `manualSorting`, and `manualPagination`.
 - The table owns sort/page state and transforms the full dataset locally.
 - Used by the `Inline` demo.

 Server mode:

-- Pass `sort`, `onSortChange`, `manualSorting`, `pagination`, `onPaginationChange`, `manualPagination`, and `totalRows`.
+- Using `sort`, `onSortChange`, `manualSorting`, `pagination`, `onPaginationChange`, `manualPagination`, and `totalRows`.
-- The table emits state changes and renders the page supplied by the parent.
+- The table include state changes and renders the page supplied by the parent.
-- Static mock datasets live in `src/lib/api/mock-data.ts`.
+- Static mock datasets are written in `src/lib/api/mock-data.ts`.
 - Mock API functions in `src/lib/api/mock.api.ts` apply sorting, slicing, total counts, and latency.
 - Used by `Timetable` and `Members`.

-The table clamps out-of-range pages and ignores invalid sort keys by leaving server/client data stable.

-## Expandable Rows
+# Expandable Rows

 Both expansion modes use the same `childRows` API: